jetstream-cloud/js2docs/docs/ui/horizon/launch.md

 5. **Security Groups**

-* On the `Security Groups` screen, select the security group you created earlier and click the arrow to the right of its description.
+* On the `Security Groups` screen, select the one or more of the security groups you created earlier and click the arrow to the right of its description.
 Like the previous screen, you'll see it move up into the `Allocated` area towards the top of the box.
 * Click `Next`.

 </br></br></br></br></br></br></br></br>